Adoption Status: Available

-Good Habits: Affectionate, quiet, eager to please, house trained, crate trained, knows basic manners.
+Good Habits: Affectionate, quiet, eager to please, house trained, crate trained, knows basic manners, intelligent

 Bad Habits: Can be a bit jumpy when over-excited but she's still a puppy so still learning manners, is a bit of a know it all.

-Personality Type: Friendly, outgoing and confident.
-Medium energy level
+Personality Type: Friendly, intelligent, outgoing and confident.
+High energy level

 Adoption Fee: $285

 Ava is a pretty pup with an enthusiastic attitude towards life.
 She loves learning new things and getting out and about to see and smell the world.
 She will need a securely fenced property to live in as she has been known to visit the neighbours, so no farm fencing please.

 People, other dogs, Ava loves them all.
-She also has a couple of bunny friends in her foster home who she has been very gentle with (under supervision of course!).
+She also had a couple of bunny friends in her foster home who she has been very gentle with (under supervision of course!).
 She even tries to play with them sometimes!
-Ava is very people and dog social, she loves greeting new visitors at her foster home or out and about and getting lots of pats and attention.
+Ava is very people and dog social, she loves greeting new visitors and making new friends at her foster home or out and about and getting lots of pats and attention.
 She is still learning about not jumping up when she's super excited though so a home with children over 10 would be best.

-Ava is very affectionate and loving, a very fast learner, super eager to please and very smart so she would do great in a home where she gets to snuggle with her family but will still have lots of daily exercise, get to do fun training games with her people to work that smart brain and go on cool adventures.
+Ava is very affectionate and loving, a very fast learner and very smart so she would do great in a home where she gets to snuggle with her family but will still have lots of daily exercise, get to do fun training games with her people to work that smart brain and go on cool adventures.
 She'd make a fantastic hiking, walking, running or dog sport buddy.
 She is an active girl and needs DAILY exercise (especially in the morning), and something to do, so a home where she is stuck in the backyard all day would drive her NUTS and leave you with craters in your lawn.
 She is currently in a foster home with two other dogs (one being an agility Collie and she wears HIM out) who she gets on great with, she is super dog social.